Argentine Naval Aviation: Formation and World Wars

 COAN was officially established on 17 October 1919 as the Naval Air Service.
-Over the following years, the COAN operated a variety of aircraft, mainly advanced trainer types imported from the USA including the North American AT-6, the Beechcraft AT-11 and the Consolidated PBY Catalina.
+Over the following years, the COAN operated a variety of aircraft, mainly advanced trainer types imported from the USA including the North American AT-6 Texan, the Beechcraft AT-11 and the Consolidated PBY Catalina.
 Sikorsky S-51 helicopters joined the service shortly after the war in 1949.

 Early combat operations

-The COAN received a baptism by fire on 16 June 1955 when naval airplanes took part in the bombing of Plaza de Mayo.
-Three aircraft were shot down: one by an Argentine Air Force Gloster Meteor in air-to-air combat and two others by anti-aircraft guns.
+The COAN received a baptism by fire on 16 June 1955 when naval airplanes took part in the bombing of Plaza de Mayo in the course of an attempted military coup.
+Three aircraft were shot down: one by an loyal Argentine Air Force Gloster Meteor in air-to-air combat and two others by anti-aircraft guns.
 A Grumman J2F was shot down over the town of Saavedra on 18 September that year.